Can’t get enough of your cinnamon cereal in the morning?

 I enjoy most food documentaries.
 When I discovered that there was a new season of Chef’s Table, I eagerly watched the first episode.
 I was delighted to see that Christina Tosi was the subject of this show.
 Although I haven’t been to Milk Bar, I like seeing her culinary creations online and in TV shows.
 She is a gifted baker.
 In this episode she talked about cereal cookies.
 I had not considered putting cereal into cookies.

 After the show I wondered what cereals would work well.
-I figured it should be something with flavor and leaning toward sweet, but none that came to mind sounded good to me.
+I figured it should be something lavorful and leaning toward sweet, but none that came to mind sounded good to me.
 So, I asked my daughter what cereal she would want in a cookie.
 Her answer, “Cinnamon Toast Crunch.”
 This was a cereal I hadn’t considered and definitely sounded like a good ingredient.

 The type of cereal chosen, I began to think about how I would create this cookie.
 I never searched for Ms. Tosi’s version, as I wanted it to be my own.
 As I thought about this cookie, I brainstormed the qualities I would want.
 It needs to be a soft cookie to allow the crunch of the cereal to be prominent.
 I also wanted the cookie to have cinnamon flavors to truly announce itself as a cinnamon cookie.